 Purchasing a Tablet

 There are a ton of different tablets on the market so it can be confusing which one to get.
 I have some fantastic tips to make sure you get a tablet that can stand up to abuse, work as quickly as your toddlers mind, and keep your toddler protected from the internet.

-Make sure the device has a big kid proof case.
-These cases are designed not only to withstand drops, bumps, and throws they are also designed so that little hands can hold them.
-These cases also allow for less slip.
+Make sure the device has a big kid proof plastic case to protect it.
+These cases are designed not only to withstand drops, bumps, and throws they are also designed so that little hands can hold them without them slipping.

 You want fantastic parental controls.
 You want to be able to control everything your child does with the tablet.
 What are they reading, playing, and doing on this device.
 Any device should have easy to access controls for you but not for your child.

 We liked the Nabi 2 but when it came to parental controls we had to have tablet in hand in order to do anything.
 This was a huge pitfall.
 With the Amazon Fire Kids Edition we can control what our child does through desktop or phone app and there is just no beating that type of control.

 The Amazon Fire Kids Edition Tablet we purchased has a 7 inch screen, great case, and 2 year no questions asked warranty.
 Plus with a year of Kindle Free Time Unlimited free and about $5 a month after that it’s well worth it.